cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

 tags: c++ llvm optimization assembly gcc c
 ---

-The GCC and LLVM optimizers contains a <a href="http://www.fefe.de/source-code-optimization.pdf">trove of arcane and esoteric tricks</a> to speed up code on your particular system.
+The GCC and LLVM optimizers contain <a href="http://www.fefe.de/source-code-optimization.pdf">troves of arcane and esoteric tricks</a> to speed up code on your particular system.
 Rather surprisingly, it will even transform sub-optimal, "clever" code that does more harm than good.